Lara Escauriza

-Lara Escauriza (born 14 October 1998) is a Paraguayan tennis player.
+Lara Escauriza (born 14 October 1998) is an inactive Paraguayan tennis player.

-Escauriza has a career-high singles ranking by the Women's Tennis Association (WTA) of 778, achieved on 9 March 2020.
+Escauriza has a career-high singles ranking by the Women's Tennis Association (WTA) of 764, achieved on 25 April 2022.
 She also has a career-high doubles ranking of 513, reached on 16 April 2018.
-Escauriza has won three doubles titles on the ITF Circuit.
+Escauriza has won four titles in doubles and one singles title on the ITF Circuit.

 Escauriza also has represented Paraguay in the Fed Cup.

 She is the daughter of Olympian Claudio Escauriza.